 - STEP 1.
 Remove power from the detector. - STEP 2.
-Refer to the table in Section 3.5 and set all front panel Programming DIP switches (S1) to their default positions. - STEP 3.
-Set all front panel Delay / Extension DIP switches (S2) to the OFF position. - STEP 4.
+Refer to the table in Section 3.5 and set all front panel Channel 1 and Channel 2 Programming DIP switches (S1 and S4) to their default positions. - STEP 3.
+Set all front panel Channel 1 and Channel 2 Delay / Extension DIP switches (S5 and S6) to the OFF position. - STEP 4.
 Apply power.
-The LED indicator should be OFF, all detect outputs should be OFF.
+The LED indicators should be OFF, all detect outputs should be OFF.
 NOTE: To test the frequency range the detector must be connected to a 100 microhenry loop.
 The other tests may be performed with loops within the range of 20 to 2000 microhenries. - STEP 5.
 Press the Front Panel mounted switch labeled BUZZER.
 The buzzer should sound once (50 ms). - STEP 6.
 Perform the actions and verify the results indicated in the table below.